codam-coding-college/spark-sessions/spark-sessions/philosophers/SparkSession - philosophers - mod.md

 # Bonus

-make a program that will use 3 created threads to add up an int to 42.
+Make a program that will use 3 created threads to add up an int to 42.
 Threads can increment the int every .5sec once the value is 42 the program has to print "Got it!\n" and exit.

 catch: